kapost/circuitry/README.md

 It's also possible to roll your own lock strategy.
-Simply create a class that includes (or module that extends) `Circuitry::Lock::Base` and implements the `lock`, `ttl`, and `reap` methods.
+Simply create a class that includes (or module that extends) `Circuitry::Lock::Base` and implements the `lock`, `expires_at`, and `reap` methods.
 For example, a database-backed solution might look something like the following:

 ```ruby
 class DatabaseLockStrategy